adhallaj/ASC-Transcriptome/README.md

 # 1. Removing Adapters from Raw Reads with CutAdapt
 Adapters are removed using the program Cutadapt.
 The adapter sequences should be available in the data provided by the sequencing provider.
-There are two adapters because this transcriptome was sequenced using Illumina Paired-end sequencing.
+There are two adapters (and two raw data .fq.gz files) because this transcriptome was sequenced using Illumina paired-end sequencing.

 5' Adapter: